Vincent Ialenti

 Biography:

-Vincent Ialenti is a Social Scientist on the U.S. Department of Energy's Office of Nuclear Energy's Consent-based Siting Team.
-Prior to his federal service, he was MacArthur Assistant Research Professor at George Washington University's Elliott School of International Affairs.
+Prior to his federal service, Vincent was MacArthur Assistant Research Professor at George Washington University's Elliott School of International Affairs.
 He has held fellowships at University of Southern California, University of British Columbia, and Cornell University’s Society for the Humanities.